mikeizbicki/lab-goodreads/README.md

 The pandas `DataFrame` is a python implementation of the [R data frame](https://www.rdocumentation.org/packages/base/versions/3.6.2/topics/data.frame);
 it is a standard representation for tabular data like you might find in an excel spreadsheet.

-We can easily calculate the size of our dataset using the standard `len` command:
+We can calculate the size of our dataset using the built-in `len` function.
 ```
 >>> len(df)
 9999